Loading...

 Participants get to enjoy all that The Woodlands has to offer including swimming/water exploration in a controlled environment; golf, archery, zip-lining, gardening, music and drum circles, arts and crafts, camp fire sing-a-longs, social/conversational games, a carnival, and therapy dog demonstrations.
 Due to the need to house the medical staff as well as the participants, Camp INSPIRE is limited to 22 participants.

-The following criteria will enable participants to be successful in BLOOM:
+The following criteria will enable participants to be most successful in BLOOM but are not required for participation:

 • Able to make choices independently